blund/alan/README.md

 ```
 0 or 1: none, P0 R, 0 or 1
 ```
-Each branch has three fields, separated by commas.
+Each branch has three fields, separated by commas, declaring the _symbol_, _operation_ and _next configuration_ for that branch.

 #### Symbols
 The first field contains a _symbol_.
 When an _m-configuration_ is executed, a _symbol_ is read from memory, and a branch is selected if its symbol corresponds to the one that is read.